Morton M. McCarver: In the West

-Tacoma City was official recognized by Pierce County on May 21, 1874, and incorporated by the territorial legislature on November 12, 1875.
+Tacoma City was officially recognized by Pierce County on May 21, 1874, and incorporated by the territorial legislature on November 12, 1875.

 Death and legacy

 Morton Matthew McCarver died on April 17, 1875, at the age of 68.
 He was buried at Tacoma Cemetery, the first adult buried at that cemetery.
 McCarver had also selected that site for a cemetery not long before he died.
 In November 1926, a Tacoma school was named in his honor.
 His former home in Oregon City was added to the National Register of Historic Places in 1974, and a Liberty Ship built during World War II was also named in his honor.

 In 1877, McCarver's daughter Virginia married the newspaper proprietor and historian Thomas W. Prosch, who later wrote a biography, McCarver and Tacoma (1906).

 In 1926, a school in the McCarver Neighborhood, Tacoma, Washington was named for him.
-In 2023, community members raised concerns about McCarver's history proposing and supporting laws to exclude Black and mixed-race Americans from living in the Oregon and California territories.
+In 2023, community members raised concerns about McCarver's history of proposing and supporting laws to exclude Black and mixed-race Americans from living in the Oregon and California territories.
 In August 2023, the Tacoma Public Schools district renamed McCarver Elementary to Edna Travis Elementary School.